-- A. Any questions of interpretation regarding the Student Code of Conduct shall be referred to the Director of Residence Life and the Vice President for Student Affairs for final determination.
-The Student Code of Conduct shall be reviewed every year under the direction of the Vice President for Student Affairs. - B. Director of Residence Life.
-The Student Code of Conduct may be modified by the Director of Residence Life or the Vice President for Student Affairs.
+- A. Any questions of interpretation regarding the Student Code of Conduct shall be referred to the Vice President for Student Affairs and/ or Director of Residence Life for final determination.
+The Student Code of Conduct shall be reviewed every year under the direction of the Vice President for Student Affairs. - B. The Student Code of Conduct may be modified by the Vice President for Student Affairs.
 Any modification of the Student Code of Conduct shall be made in writing, shall be available in the Student Affairs Office, and shall become effective upon publication.
+A current version of the Student Handbook can be found on the Student Handbook webpage.

-IX.
-HEALTH AND SAFETY
+X. HEALTH AND SAFETY